jimrong79/Data-Science/README.md

-# Data-Science

-## All models are wrong, but some are usfel
+## All models are wrong, but some are useful

 Contains projects which work on different data analysis tasks including Classification, Regression and Clustering etc.